IBIData/nos-forms-jquery/README.md

  ###**submit**

  Accepts a function that receives the form data passed to it.
-If validation is turned off, this will not work.

  ##Structure
  ---